Built With

 What MCP (Model Context Protocol) Enables

-Standardized protocol for connecting AI agents to any external data source, tool, or API
+Standardized protocol connecting AI agents to any external data source, tool, or API

-Built-in security model with controlled access scopes, permission management, and audit capability
+Built-in security model with controlled access scopes, permissions, and audit capability

-Support for both local MCP servers running on your infrastructure and remote hosted servers
+Support for local MCP servers (your infrastructure) and remote hosted servers

-Growing ecosystem of pre-built MCP servers for popular tools like GitHub, Slack, databases, and file systems
+Growing ecosystem of pre-built servers: GitHub, Slack, databases, file systems, and more

-Resource discovery that lets agents dynamically find and use available tools at runtime
+Resource discovery: agents dynamically find and use available tools at runtime

-Bidirectional communication allowing tools to provide context and receive instructions from agents
+Bidirectional communication: tools provide context and receive instructions from agents

 In Practice